The Elite Trader Plan

 Goal

-A bullish structure that can behave better than a simple debit spread.
+Use a bullish option structure that can perform better than a simple debit spread in certain conditions.

 In Session

-Build a symmetrical call butterfly (one long, two short, one long at higher strike) with 90–120 days until expiration so time decay hurts less.
+Build a symmetrical call butterfly — one long call, two short calls, and one long call at a higher strike — with about 90–120 days until expiration so that time decay (theta) has less impact.

 Homework

-Build one bullish call fly on a liquid index or stock; set a clear exit plan.
+Build one bullish call butterfly on a liquid stock or index, and write a clear exit plan — when you’ll take profits or close if the thesis fails.

 Skip Check